Dilshad7275/data-engineering-elt-telecom-customer-churn/README.md

 6. View reports in Metabase
 	- **Metabase is connected to the processed PostgreSQL database and provides a dashboard to explore customer churn analytics.**

+##Notes
+- **Ensure the CSV dataset is correctly placed in the data/incoming folder before running the pipeline.**
+- **Logs and other runtime files are stored in the scripts/logs/ folder for troubleshooting.**
+- **The pipeline handles ingestion, transformation (including missing values and PII anonymization), and loads the processed data for reporting.**

 ## 👤 Author
 Dilshad Ahmed – Data Engineer & (Python, Snowflake, SQL, Power BI) Developer